Iceish/certrust/web/README.md

 # Certrust - Web UI

-This is the web UI for Certrust.
-It is built with [SvelteKit](https://kit.svelte.dev/).
+This is the API for Certrust.
+It is built with Vue3.
 It is a [Docker](https://www.docker.com/) container that is built with [Docker Compose](https://docs.docker.com/compose/).

 ❗ **Note**: Do not launch this container directly.
 This readme is for development only.
 See [certrust](../README.md) for more information.